-Premiums for Tribal employees are shown under the monthly non-Postal column.
+Premiums for Tribal employees are shown under the Monthly Premium Rate column.
 The amount shown under employee contribution is the maximum you will pay.
 Your Tribal employer may choose to contribute a higher portion of your premium.
 Please contact your Tribal Benefits Officer for exact rates.